 The more your child exposes themselves to unfamiliar stimuli, the more comfortable he or she will be around them.

 Every child’s sensory problems are unique, so it’s essential to take a personalized approach.
-Make sure to watch your child’s reactions and adjust accordingly.
+Watch your child’s reactions and adjust their activities as needed.

-Painting is a great way to introduce your child to a variety of different sensory stimuli.
+Painting is an effective way to introduce your child to a variety of different sensory stimuli.

 For tactile (touch) development, children can use their fingers, brushes, or sponges.
 This will help develop their sense of pressure.